lsndr/yuow/README.md

 ### Selection

-In order to load an entity from database, you should create a method that hydrates your entity and returns it.
-Usually it's enough to have a single method that returns an entity by its identity, but you can implement any selection methods you need.
+To load an entity from database, you should create a method that hydrates your entity and returns it.
+Usually, it's enough to have a single method that returns an entity by its identity, but you can implement any selection methods you need.

-In this example, we create a `find` method that returns `Order` entity or `undefined`.
+In this example, we create a `find` method that returns an `Order` entity or `undefined`:

 ```typescript
 async find(id: string): Promise<Order | undefined> {